ganqieniurou/ganqieniurou/README.md

 # Hi there 👋

-I am a postgraduate from Northeast University, China.
+I am a postgraduate from Northeastern University, China.
 Now I am studying in video anomaly detection and working on unsupervised learning.

 ## About me👨‍💻